What is Who Let The Dads Out?

 Yes you can and we are thrilled that Who Let The Dads Out? already has a number of replications beyond the UK.
 However, it is important that we make clear that Care for the Family’s primary purpose is to strengthen family life in the UK and the Isle of Man.
 Whilst overseas groups should be able to access many of our online resources, including our social media networks, please be aware that we cannot guarantee the same level of support as we can provide to groups within the UK and the Isle of Man.
 You can read our overseas engagement policy here.

-You can and we welcome groups into the network with different names.
+You can, and we welcome groups into the network with different names.
 Indeed, there are groups registered with us under a variety of names, often because they were already operating.

-The impact of Who Let The Dads Out? as a movement is strengthened with each new group, so above all we would like your group to be identified as being part of the growing initiative whether you want to use the name Who Let The Dads Out? or something different.
+The impact of Who Let The Dads Out? as a network is strengthened with each new group, so above all we would like your group to be identified as being part of Who Let The Dads Out? whether you use the name or something different.

 Not necessarily.
 It is more important that the right people – those who are welcoming, friendly and can put people at their ease – lead the group, regardless of their gender.
 However, if possible, it is preferable to have some male leaders associated with your group as this helps to confirm in people’s minds that the sessions are for men.